WICG/performance-measure-memory/README.md

 ### Scope
 The API is available for windows, shared workers, and service workers.
 When invoked in a window context, the API estimates memory usage of all [JS agent clusters](https://html.spec.whatwg.org/multipage/webappapis.html#integration-with-the-javascript-agent-cluster-formalism) of the [browsing context group](https://html.spec.whatwg.org/multipage/browsers.html#browsing-context-group) of the window.
+(The scope will be restricted to the current address space for security.
+See Issues #5 and #20.)
 Note that the result accounts for all iframes and nested dedicated workers.
 In the shared/service worker case, the API estimates memory usage of the worker's JS agent cluster that includes all nested dedicated workers.